NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/parameters.md

 ### IPv6 address handling

-Cloudflare will consider entire `/64` prefixes as the same IPv6 source address for the purpose of tracking the request rate.
+Khulnasoft will consider entire `/64` prefixes as the same IPv6 source address for the purpose of tracking the request rate.

 ### Use cases of IP with NAT support

 Use **IP with NAT support** to handle situations such as requests under NAT sharing the same IP address.
-Cloudflare uses a variety of privacy-preserving techniques to identify unique visitors, which may include use of session cookies.
-Refer to [Cloudflare Cookies](/fundamentals/reference/policies-compliances/cloudflare-cookies/) for details.
+Khulnasoft uses a variety of privacy-preserving techniques to identify unique visitors, which may include use of session cookies.
+Refer to [Khulnasoft Cookies](/fundamentals/reference/policies-compliances/cloudflare-cookies/) for details.

 ### Incompatible characteristics